 The most obvious difference between the three models is their design.
-The 2nd-gen AirPods has the design you’ve known since 2016, with long white stems and earbuds that resemble the earpods that used to come with iPhones but without a wire.
+The 2nd-gen AirPods retain the design you’ve known since 2016, with long white stems and earbuds that resemble the wired earpods that used to come with iPhones, just without the wire.

 The new 3rd-generation AirPods have shorter stems and a more bulbous, rounded earpiece.
-Despite the shorter stems, they’ve very similar in weight to the older AirPods (just slightly heavier).
-The charging case looks identical to that of the AirPods Pro–shorter and wider.
-The AirPods Pro take the short-stem design and add rubberized eartips to the earbuds, to create more of a seal that blocks out noise and increases bass response.
+Despite the shorter stems, they’ve very similar in weight to the older AirPods.
+The charging case looks very similar to that of the AirPods Pro–shorter and wider.
+The AirPods Pro take the short-stem design and adds rubberized eartips to the earbuds, to create more of a seal that blocks out noise and improves sound quality.

-No matter which AirPods you choose, you can only get them in white.
+No matter which AirPods you choose, you can only get them in glossy white.